facebook/relay/website/docs/tutorial/queries-2.md

 ![Network doesn't start until render](/img/docs/tutorial/preloaded-basic.png)

+Ideally, we should start the network fetch as early as possible, but here we don't start it until React is finished rendering.
 This timeline could look even worse if we used `React.lazy` to load the code for the hovercard component itself when the interaction happened.
 In that case, it would look like this:

 ![Network doesn't start until component is fetched and then rendered](/img/docs/tutorial/preloaded-lazy.png)